maylisw/bootleg-quizlet/README.md

 You can use [quizlet.com](quizlet.com) to create word lists as you would normally.
 Then you can export them so they can be used with the program.
 Note that the script is designed to have you type / be tested on the "definition" part of the card.
+Terms should be unique otherwise the program will on store the latest definition.

 On a Quizlet set, click the three dots and then export.
 The settings should be: